Jon M. Chu: Career

 In 2018, Hulu was developing a television series adaptation of The Wangs vs. the World, with author Jade Chang adapting and Chu directing should the script move to pilot.
-In 2019, Chu was said to be producing, and in talks to direct, a feature adaptation of Mary H. K. Choi's bestselling YA romance novel Permanent Record for Warner Bros.
+By the end of that same year, Warners planned to re-team with Chu to chronicle the career of Journey singer Arnel Pineda, with Chu directing and producing the film with Marty Bowen through Temple Hill Entertainment.
+In November 2019, another series adaptation, based on the YA horror fiction series Point Horror, was reportedly in development at HBO with Chu in talks to direct and executive produce.
+The following month, Chu was said to be producing, and in talks to direct, a feature adaptation of Mary H. K. Choi's bestselling YA romance novel Permanent Record, also for Warner Bros.

 Chu directed In the Heights, based on the Broadway musical of the same name, for Warner Bros.
 Pictures.
 It was previously set for a June 26, 2020, release, though it was delayed due to the COVID-19 pandemic.
 The film was released on June 10, 2021.

-In October 2020, it was announced that Chu would be directing the pilot for the Disney+ series Willow, based on the film of the same name, with Warwick Davis returning as the title character.
+In February 2020, Chu was set to direct and executive produce Erica Messer and David Cornue's medical drama series Triage, for ABC.
+In October, it was announced that Chu would be directing the pilot for the Disney+ series Willow, based on the film of the same name, with Warwick Davis returning as the title character.
 The following month, Chu entered talks with Disney to direct a live-action adaptation of Lilo & Stitch, which he ultimately passed on due to other obligations.
 It was also announced, in December, that he was developing a series remake of Swiss Family Robinson at Disney+.

 In January 2021, Chu left directorial duties on Willow due to production delays and personal reasons with the birth of his next child.
 The following month, it was announced that Chu would direct the two-part film adaptation of Wicked for Universal Pictures, with both parts set for November 2024 and 2025 releases.

-In January 2024, Chu along with his production company Electric company, signed a first look film deal with Warner Bros.
+In January 2024, Chu along with his production company Electric Company, signed a first look film deal with Warner Bros.
 Pictures, where he'll direct both original and franchise films for the studio.